blueprintmetricsservices/BMS-Estimating-Services/README.md

-# BMS-Estimating-Services - Estimating Proposal
+# Blueprint Metrics Services - A Proposal for Construction Cost Estimating Services

 ## A Smarter Approach to Construction Estimation